List of tsunamis affecting New Zealand: Mitigation measures and early warning systems

 There is evidence that Māori abandoned numerous coastal settlements in the 1500s in favour of inland or hilltop sites.
 It has been suggested that this movement was caused by tsunamis.
 Initial European settlement was unaware of the tsunami danger until the 1868 and 1877 tsunamis.
 No warning systems became available until after the 1946 Aleutian earthquake when the National Oceanic and Atmospheric Administration Pacific Tsunami Warning Centre was established in 1949.
 New Zealand became a member of the centre and receives warnings of tsunamis caused by distant earthquakes.

 The Pacific Tsunami Warning and Mitigation System was established in 1965 due to the 1960 Chile tsunami.
 New Zealand is one of the 46 member countries.

 Tsunamis from these may arrive within a few minutes and this is not enough time for GeoNet to locate the event, determine if it could produce a tsunami, and notify the Ministry of Civil Defence and Emergency Management who issue the warnings.

 On 2 September 2016 Civil Defence took over an hour to warn of a potential tsunami from a 7.1 magnitude earthquake centred 125 km north-east of Te Araroa prompting calls for the warning system to be improved.

 Differing approaches to tsunami warning sirens are taken on a regional level.
-For example, a large scale siren system was installed in Christchurch in 2012, whereas there are no tsunami warning sirens in the Wellington region.
+For example, there are over 200 tsunami sirens in Northland, whereas there are no tsunami warning sirens in the Wellington Region due to its vulnerability to local-source tsunami, which can render the sirens ineffective.

 In addition, New Zealand, at the time of the 2004 Indian Ocean earthquake and tsunami, did not have sea-based tsunami warning devices.
 Since then, 20 sites have been selected and gauges are now installed at most of them.

 Further complicating matters is the Pacific Tsunami Warning Centre's ocean-based, tsunami warning devices are focused on protecting Alaska, Hawaii, and the United States Pacific coastline.
 This means that there is a gap in the Southern Ocean.
 Australia installed a DART buoy in the south-east Tasman Sea which helped cover that area.
 There are now twelve DART buoys in the southwestern Pacific Ocean to focusing on the Hikurangi, Kermadec, Tonga, and Vanuatu (formerly New Hebrides) trenches.
 There are no New Zealand DART buoys in the Tasman Sea or to the south of New Zealand.